-Compound in Fruit Peels Halts Damage and Spurs Neuronal Repair in Multiple Sclerosis
+Compound in Fruit Peels Halts Damage and Spurs Neuronal Repair in Animal Models of Multiple Sclerosis

 PHILADELPHIA – Multiple sclerosis (MS), characterized by increasing muscle weakness and paralysis, has a number of treatments that help stall progression of the disease when used early on in the disease.
 But the current treatments can hardly reverse damage that has already occurred in brain cells called neurons.
 New research suggests that a compound found in the peels of fruits such as apples and prunes, and some herbs, can reduce further damage to neurons, and also help rebuild the protective sheaths covering neurons, reversing the damage.